ntrtd/d365-agent/README.md

 ### Deploying Infrastructure

-Infrastructure deployment is now managed within the **`d365-agent-infra`** repository.
+Infrastructure deployment is managed within the **`d365-agent-infra`** repository.
 Please refer to the README in that repository for instructions.
-The `scripts/deploy_infra.sh` script in *this* repository may be outdated or removed.

 ### OData Client Generation (Using SAP Cloud SDK Generator)

 The type-safe OData TypeScript client is generated and managed within the dedicated **`d365-agent-odataclient`** repository.
 It uses the `asset/d365_metadata.xml` file from *this* (`d365-agent`) repository as input.
-The generated client is intended to be published as an npm package for consumption by the `d365-agent-hub`.
+The generated client is intended to be published as an npm package for consumption by the **`d365-agent-mcpserver`**.

 **Generation Command (Run from `d365-agent-odataclient` root):**